tamazs/cds25-tutorial-auth/tutorials/00_authentication.md

 Also, we haven't actually verified that the user has possession over the email address that was given during registration.
-Maybe they made a typo, in which case we could be giving a random person access to their account when a password reset is initiated.
+Maybe they made a typo, in which case we could be giving a random person access to the account when a password reset is initiated.

 #### Multifactor authentication (MFA)

 Humans are bad a remembering passwords that are secure (long and random).
-So they often work around this issue by picking passwords that are memorable to them but less secure.
+So they often find a workaround by picking passwords that are easy to remember and easy guess.
-Even with good passwords there is the possibility that it could be compromised.
+Even with good passwords, there is still the possibility that account could be compromised.
-Maybe the user got tricked into revealing their passwords, such as from a scam email.
+Maybe the user got tricked by a phishing email.

 Because of this, it is a good idea to implement MFA.
 MFA is a must for high secure applications.

 ## Conclusion

 We have now made an implementation for register and login.
-That is registering and identity for the app and verifying the identity (aka authentication).
+That is registering an identity for the app and verifying the identity (aka authentication).
-Tests have been written to give us reasonable confidence that the implantation is correct, though we skipped out on integration test as that is too broad a topic to also cover in this guide.
+Tests have been written to give us confidence that the implantation works as expected.
+We have skipped out on integration test because that would make the guide even longer.

-Save your work for the next part where we look at how to implement sessions.
+Commit your work, so you have it for the next exercise.
+It in we look at how to implement sessions.

 [Reference solution](https://github.com/rpede/cds25-tutorial-auth/tree/00-authentication)